sobczal2/img/README.md

 img is a very young tool so support for different types of filters is limited to:

-- blur (implemented using mean blur, more algorithms to come)
+- blur (available algorithms: mean blur, gaussian blur)
 - grayscale filter
+- sepia filter

 it also allows for simple image manipulation: